zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 P
 ```

-## Paragraphs
+### Paragraphs

 Paragraphs are particularly useful because they allow branching.
-Like Procs, they support conditional expressions and can pass data to a jbc program(DATA, INPUT).
+Like Procs, they support conditional expressions and can pass data to a jbc program(`DATA`, `INPUT`).
 In addition, in-line prompting is supported.

 Each line of a paragraph is a separate command as if entered from the command line.
-Multiple lines can be combined into a single command when each line is terminated with a ‘\’.
+Multiple lines can be combined into a single command when each line is terminated with a `\`.

 ### Paragraph Example